 Thanks for reading, and check back shortly for a follow-up round-up of Post-Zap commentary!

-Categories: Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Carignane, Chardonnay, Lytton, Monte Bello, Paul Draper, Petite Sirah, Press Reviews, Rhone varietals, Syrah, Tasting Notes, Varietals & Blends, Vineyards and Oenology, Viticultural Salmagundi, Wine Blogs, Winemaking, Zinfandel
+Categories: Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Carignane, Chardonnay, Lytton, Monte Bello, Paul Draper, Petite Sirah, Press Reviews, Rhone varietals, Syrah, Tasting Notes, Varietals & Blends, Vineyards, Viticultural Salmagundi, Wine Blogs, Winemaking, Zinfandel